The-Marcy-Lab-School/swe-1-8-array-homs/README.md

 Do not modify the original array.

 ## Question 18: numberOfLongWords
-Given an array of words and a number, return the number of words that are longer than the given number of characters.
-If no words are longer, return 0.
+Given an array of words, return the number of words that are longer than 4 characters.
+If no words are longer than 4 characters, return 0.

 Do not modify the original array.